 - Contact the closest USCG Regional Examination Center (REC).
-RECs are your first stop toward obtaining U.S. licenses, Merchant Mariner's Documents, Certificates of Registry and STCW forms.
+RECs are your first stop toward obtaining U.S. licenses, Merchant Mariner Credentials, Certificates of Registry and STCW forms.
 RECs perform evaluations, administer examinations, issue U.S. Merchant Mariner credentials and conduct oversight of approved courses.
 The list of the 17 RECs is here.
 OR, you may call the NMC (1-888-427-5662) and ask for the address and telephone number of the closest REC.

 Step 2b: Get a drug screen.
 An applicant for a mariner’s credential who must undergo a physical examination must also pass a drug screen for five prohibited substances.
 There are several methods of satisfying this requirement; they are found here.

-Step 2c: Obtain your MMD
+Step 2c: Obtain your MMC

-- The Coast Guard is required by law to charge a fee for the MMD.
+- The Coast Guard is required by law to charge a fee for the MMC.
 The money collected is added to the U. S. Treasury, not given to the Coast Guard.
 The fee schedule is here.

-Step 4: Obtain your TWIC
+Step 4: Apply for your TWIC

-After April 15, 2009, the Coast Guard will issue merchant mariner credentials only to applicants who have a Transportation Worker’s Identity Credential or TWIC.
+After April 15, 2009, the Coast Guard will issue merchant mariner credentials only to applicants who have applied for a Transportation Worker’s Identity Credential or TWIC.
 The TWIC is issued by the Transportation Security Administration (TSA).

 TSA is required by law to charge a fee for the TWIC.